Lucy Bronze: 2017

 She ended competition with eight appearances, as Manchester City reached the semi-finals of the 2016–17 edition of the UEFA Women's Champions League, with their title hopes ended in late April when they lost to Olympique Lyonnais (Lyon) 3–2 on aggregate.
 On 23 April 2017, Bronze was named PFA Women's Players' Player of the Year for second time, and was selected in the PFA WSL Team of the Year and Women's Champions League Squad of the Season.
-In the 2017 Women's FA Cup Final in May, Bronze scored the opening goal and provided the assist for the second, with City winning 4–1.
+In the 2017 Women's FA Cup Final in May, Bronze gave a strong display, scoring the opening goal and providing the assist for the second, with City winning 4–1 and, as a result, becoming the first team to hold all three England domestic trophies.

 Later that year, she was shortlisted for the UEFA Women's Player of the Year Award and The Best FIFA Women's Player Award, but finished eighth and ninth respectively in the voting.
 At the end of 2016, Bronze had been ranked tenth on The 100 Best Female Footballers in the World list by The Offside Rule/The Guardian, placing fifth in 2017.

 While her first three years with Manchester City were a great success that saw her gain wider recognition, they "were quite erratic" and Breaking The Lines wrote that "she didn't reach the same heights as she did with Liverpool".

-Olympique Lyonnais
+Lyon

 2017–18

 In August 2017, Bronze signed a three-year contract with Lyon.
 In the 2017–18 season of the UEFA Women's Champions League, Bronze made eight appearances, scoring two goals as Lyon reached the final, including a winning goal against Manchester City that was nominated for UEFA Goal of the Season.
 She featured in the final match of the UEFA Women's Champions League and helped Lyon win the competition.
 In the Division 1 Féminine league, Bronze made nineteen appearances, scoring two goals, as Lyon captured its twelfth straight league title.
 She was named in the Team of the Year for the D1 Feminine, as well as in the Women's Champions League Squad of the Season.
 In the Coupe de France, Lyon were unable to defend their Coupe de France title, losing to Paris Saint-German in the final.
 At the end of 2018, Bronze was shortlisted for the premiere women's football awards: the inaugural Ballon d'Or Féminin award, the UEFA Women's Player of the Year Award, and The Best FIFA Women's Player Award, finishing sixth, fifth and sixth respectively.
-She was number four on The Guardian's 2018 100 best list.
+She was number four on The Guardian's 2018 100 Best Female Footballers list.
+She was also shortlisted for the FWA Women's Footballer of the Year Award.